YelenaMerzlyakova/ChoiceIDE/README.md

  * Unit testing
  * Loads of features

-## 2. ConS
+## 2. Cons

  * Labourous installion
  * Slow launch time
- * Uses a lot of memory eventho it's lightweight (remains to be seen)
+ * Uses a lot of memory eventhough it's lightweight (remains to be seen)
  *

 ## 3. Table Presentation

+A concise representation of a few of key pros and cons.

 **PROS** | 	**CONS**
 ---|---
-extensibility |	Start up slower active community	| can freeze design & usability	| written in coffeescript
+Open source |	Start up slower
+Strong Community	| Labourous installation
+Features	| Lightweight?